We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 If this doesn’t remove all the haze, you can move on to a commercial cleaner.

-- If your grout is epoxy-based, pick up a product designed to handle its more stubborn grout haze (view on Amazon).
-Heck, even if your grout was not epoxy-based, you may benefit from enlisting a commercial product to help remove grout haze that won’t budge.
+- If your grout is epoxy-based, pick up a product designed to remove grout haze.
+If your grout is not epoxy-based, you may still benefit from using a commercial product to help remove grout haze that won’t budge.

 - If your tile is slate or stone, always choose a product specially formulated for those surfaces.

-Whenever using a chemical cleaner, cover your face with a protective mask and wear rubber gloves.
+When using chemical solutions like these, be sure to wear a protective mask and rubber gloves.
 Read and follow the directions of your chosen product carefully.
-You may wish to dilute the product with water (50/50) before applying it to your tile surface: Spray the tile surface lightly with water, then apply your commercial cleaner.
+You may wish to dilute the product with water in a 50-50 ratio before applying it to your tile surface: Spray the tile surface lightly with water, then apply your commercial cleaner.
 Leave for several minutes.

 Use a nylon scrub pad to swirl the cleaner over the surface and loosen the grout haze.
 Lift the excess cleaner with a mop, then rinse the surface with clean water.
 Dry off with a soft towel or terry cloth and double-check your job with a flashlight.